kvatrom/ai-workshop-vibe-coding-pdf-search/docs/SpecDoc.md

 Status: Completed

+### Slice 8: OpenAI API key validation via E2E test (this change)
+Intent:
+- Validate that when an OpenAI API key is provided, the OpenAIEmbeddingService can successfully call the embeddings endpoint.

+Functional Requirements:
+- Add an integration test that is executed only when an API key is present in the environment.
+- The test must call OpenAIEmbeddingService.embed on a sample string and assert a non-empty vector is returned.
+- Keep default unit tests offline; only run this test under the existing integrationTest task.
+- Be tolerant of a common env var typo by supporting OPENAOI_API_KEY as an alias.

+Acceptance Criteria:
+- ./gradlew clean build remains green without an API key (test skipped and excluded by default due to tag).
+- ./gradlew integrationTest passes when a valid OPENAI_API_KEY is present and fails with an invalid key (surface 401 from API).
+- SpecDoc and Diary updated to reflect this slice.

+Status: Completed

 ## Change Log
+- 2025-09-30: Added Spec Doc artifact and documented Slice 1 and Slice 2 structure.
+- 2025-09-30: Added Diary Log artifact; updated SpecDoc and CodeStyleDoc to reference maintenance of all three docs.
+- 2025-09-30: Added README.md with overview, requirements, and how to run; documented as Slice 4.

+- 2025-09-30: Added data/pdfs input folder, .gitignore, and README docs; documented as Slice 5.
+- 2025-09-30: Local ChromaDB integration with HttpChromaClient, Testcontainers integration test, updated README, and runtime indexer in Main; documented as Slice 6.
 - 2025-09-30: Added OpenAIEmbeddingService and runtime selection via env var; updated README; documented as Slice 7.
+- 2025-09-30: Added E2E integration test for OpenAIEmbeddingService; added OPENAOI_API_KEY alias support; documented as Slice 8.